The Luther Rose

 First, there should be a black cross set in a heart, which should keep its natural color.
 Now, although the cross is black, and intended to cause pain, it does not tend to change the color of the heart, does not kill, but keeps alive.

 “For the just shall live by faith, by faith in the saviour.”

-But this heart is fixed upon the center of a white rose, to show that faith causes joy, consolation and peace.
+This heart is fixed upon the center of a white rose, to show that faith causes joy, consolation, and peace.